 1943 – 1951

-On the new emblem, the iconic symbol has returned to its original form.
+The iconic symbol has returned to its original form on the new emblem.
 It became similar to the badge that first adorned the hood of the Tipo 26 in 1926.
-The designers dared only to turn the ellipse into an oval, intersected by a rectangle with large white lettering “MASERATI.”
+The designers only dared turn the ellipse into an oval, intersected by a rectangle with large white lettering “MASERATI.”
 A wide gray outline surrounded the geometric shapes.
-The trident was red, but due to a faded shade, it was lost against a blue background lined with stripes in the form of sunbeams.
+The trident was red, but its faded shade made it blend into a blue background lined with stripes resembling sunbeams.

 1951 – 1954

-In the early 1950s, the logo of the classic elliptical shape was used.
-The red trident consisted of many unconnected lines that were associated with racing competitions.
+In the early 1950s, the classic elliptical logo was used.
+The red trident consisted of many unconnected lines associated with racing competitions.
 The ellipse had slight shading on the right side, which made it look three-dimensional.
 The main body was white, except for the navy blue underside.
-The color of the rest of the elements followed the same pattern: white for the caption and dark blue for the outline.
+The remaining elements followed the same pattern: white for the caption and dark blue for the outline.

 1954 – 1983

 The corners of the ellipse have been sharpened, and the trident has become more compact.
-The text has moved to the top of the blue segment.
-The colors have taken on a dark shade.
+The text has moved to the top of the blue segment, and the colors have darkened.

 1983 – 1985

 Orsis promoted Maserati to the luxury category but went bankrupt.
-The brand was bought by Alessandro de Tomaso, who had his vision of the automotive business.
-In 1983, two years after the first Biturbo was released, the logo was updated.
-The ellipse was replaced with a white oval with a gray outline, the lettering became the same gray, and the trident became simplified and light blue.
+The brand was acquired by Alessandro de Tomaso, who had his own vision for the automotive business.
+The logo was updated in 1983, two years after the first Biturbo was released.
+The ellipse was replaced with a white oval outlined in gray, the lettering became gray, and the trident was simplified and set to light blue.

 1985 – 1997

-The 1985 emblem is identical to the 1954 version; only the trident is wider in this case.
+The 1985 emblem is identical to the 1954 version; the only difference is that the trident is wider.

 1997 – 2006

 In 1997, Maserati and Ferrari merged.
 The general design trends were maintained, but the small details of the trident were gone.
-Also, the developers have rounded off the pointed ends of the ellipse, widened the blue area at the bottom, and enlarged the “MASERATI” inscription.
+Also, the developers have rounded the ellipse’s pointed ends, widened the blue area at the bottom, and enlarged the “MASERATI” inscription.

 2006 – 2020

-The letters have serifs, and the dark outline of the oval has become thinner.
-The trident has acquired a sharper appearance compared to previous versions.
+The letters have serifs, and the oval’s dark outline has become thinner.
+The trident has a sharper appearance than previous versions.

 2006 – 2015